satelite-digital/engineer/README.md

 ### Manual configuration

-A resource is any file which implements Handlebars.js directives that match a section or your complete data input model to generate the finished code
+A resource is any file which implements a templating engine directives that match a section or your complete data input model to generate the finished code

 You can add a resources Key to your configuration object which must be an array containing objects with the following schema: